antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 text-list-plot($gmd.values)
 ```

+### Exercise questions

+- How does the code in this section maps on the the flowchart in the section "General structure of LLM-based workflows"?
+- Come up with other arguments for the three slots of `&qf3` and execute workflow.

 -------

-## Normalizing outputs
+## Refining and adapting outputs

-**Workflow:** We want to transform text, so it can be in certain expected or ready process format.
+**Workflow:** We want to transform text, so it can be in a certain expected or ready to process format.
 For example:

 - Remove certain pesky symbols and strings from LLM results